anyscale/madewithml.github.io/docs/courses/mlops/product.md

 Before we dive into the template, there are several core principles that apply to every section:

+- **DRI**: each section should have directly responsible individuals (DRIs) appointed to own components and to keep the respective documentation updated.
 - **Details**: each section should be thoroughly written using insights from relevant team members, research, etc. This often involves white boarding sessions to break down the intricate details and then documenting them to share and implement.
 - **Feedback**: each section should be reviewed and approved by relevant stakeholders.
 This can be done iteratively by performing a canary feedback rollout to ensure there are no open unanswered questions before engaging with executives.
 - **Updates**: the documentation should always be kept up-to-date so new (and current) members can always refer to it in the event of on-boarding, conflict, validation, etc.